x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

   - **If the accepted domain in Exchange Online is Internal Relay**: The service looks for the recipient in the Exchange Online organization, and if the recipient isn't found, the service relays the message to your on-premises Exchange Organization (assuming you've correctly set up the required connector to do so).

-- When setting an accepted domain to Internal Relay, you must set up a corresponding Office 365 connector to your on-premises environment.
+- When setting an accepted domain to Internal Relay, you must set up a corresponding Microsoft 365 or Office 365 connector to your on-premises environment.
 Failing to do so will break mail flow to your on-premises recipients.
-For more information about connectors, see [Configure mail flow using connectors in Office 365](https://docs.microsoft.com/Exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow).
+For more information about connectors, see [Configure mail flow using connectors](https://docs.microsoft.com/Exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow).

 **To change the Accepted Domain from Authoritative to Internal Relay**

-If you have a hybrid configuration with an Office 365 connector configured to route messages to your on-premises environment, and you believe that Internal Relay is the correct setting for your domain, change the Accepted Domain from Authoritative to Internal Relay.
+If you have a hybrid configuration with an Microsoft 365 or Office 365 connector configured to route messages to your on-premises environment, and you believe that Internal Relay is the correct setting for your domain, change the Accepted Domain from Authoritative to Internal Relay.

 1. Open the Exchange admin center (EAC).
 For more information, see [Exchange admin center in Exchange Online](https://docs.microsoft.com/Exchange/exchange-admin-center).